docker/docs/content/subscription/details.md

 ## Docker Business

 **Docker Business** offers centralized management and advanced security features for enterprises that use Docker at scale.
 It empowers leaders to manage their Docker development environments and speed up their secure software supply chain initiatives.
+A Docker Business subscription includes licensing for commercial use of Docker components including Docker Desktop and Docker Hub.

 Docker Business includes:
 - Everything included in Docker Team